thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 // limiting.
 This is for when signatures are based on timestamps/nonces that are
 // within time receive windows.
 NOTE: This is not always necessary and the above
 // SendHTTPRequest example will suffice.

+	// Fetches credentials, this can either use a context set credential or if
+	// not found, will default to the config.json exchange specific credentials. creds, err := f.GetCredentials(ctx)
+	if err != nil {
+		return err
+	}

 	generate := func() (*request.Item, error) {
 		ts := strconv.FormatInt(time.Now().UnixMilli(), 10)
 		var body io.Reader